pwlopez/ml-template/README.md

 All of the data processing scripts are here.
 Add all of the preferred processing steps to the subsections listed in the main file.

+#### Cleaning
+- Put all the code used for cleaning the data in this file.
+This is not called in the training pipeline so it can be empty and is a placeholder to put any tranformative code.

+#### Exploration
+- This file can be used for the EDA process.
+It isn't a requirement as many people prefer using Jupyter notebooks but it is available.

+#### Preprocessing
+- This file is called in the training pipeline and must NOT be left empty.
+Add all the transformation functions to this file to prepare data for training.

 ## Model

 Here we build our model.
 In this folder you should put any scripts, configs, etc for constructing your model.
 Additionally include the model training and validation scripts.